 Now I know it might sound like a superficial thing but that is not the case.
 If your PC case has appropriate cooling, then you should never run into any issue like that.

-As far as the cooling is concerned, you need to install fans that are made out of good quality, and make sure that you have positive pressure maintained inside the case.
+As far as the cooling is concerned, you need to install fans that are made out of good quality and make sure that you have positive pressure maintained inside the case.

-Positive pressure can be achieved by having equal intake and equal exhaust, or higher number of intake and lower number of exhaust fans.
+Positive pressure can be achieved by having equal intake and equal exhaust, or a higher number of intake and lower number of exhaust fans.

 This way, more fresh air will enter the case.

 This solution is most commonly used for the CPUs rather than the GPUs.
 If you think that your GPU or your CPU is running hot, then changing the thermal interface material (TIM) might be the right solution for you.